tamouse/text_service_example/README.md

 Doing a retry on a failed message should be fairly easy.
 Included an iteration field in the message to keep track of how many times it's been tried.
 I would set a constant to determine the max number of retries, and skip the message after that. **ETA:** This has been implemented.

 I also am not bouncing between providers when a failure happens.
 This would take some work to figure this out given my implementation.
 The message log should include the provider used for the send attempt so a different one can be chosen.
 It would make the weighted randon choice a bit more difficult.
-The way I'd approach it is reject it after getting the set of active providers, then doing the weighted random select on the rest of them. **ETA:** I've verified the code to pick the provider will work with one or both providers out of commission, and the consumer wson't validate if the provider in `nil`, but nothing then marks the message status. **ETA:** happy to say this now works, and a retry can happen without the previously used provider.
+The way I'd approach it is reject it after getting the set of active providers, then doing the weighted random select on the rest of them. **ETA:** I've verified the code to pick the provider will work with one or both providers out of commission, and the consumer won't validate if the provider in `nil`, ~~but nothing then marks the message status~~. **ETA:** happy to say this now works, and a retry can happen without the previously used provider.
 Perhaps it would be better to make it all previous providers, but right now it's just the last one.

 I'm not sure what would happen if there are no providers to choose from currently.
 The code probably doesn't handle a `nil` provider and that's a possibility in any case.

-There's nothing in code to mark a provider as "down" or "inactive" upon receipt of a 500 error.
-This wouldn't be hard to do as the information is passed back up to where it can be used.
+~~There's nothing in code to mark a provider as "down" or "inactive" upon receipt of a 500 error.
+This wouldn't be hard to do as the information is passed back up to where it can be used~~. **ETA:** Working.

-The architecture is written as though it can run in the time of a application server (e.g. puma).
+The architecture is written as though it can run within the time limit of a application server (e.g. puma).
 Given the toy nature of things, it likely will.
 However, many of the operations would be better done in the background, leaving the controllers free to return quickly to the callers.
 Since the operations are written as service objects, they can be called from background jobs to complete their tasks.
 I would likely have to add more robust code for some of the services as I wasn't thinking of them not being able to return info to the caller; matching up messages with the GUID returned from the provider could be tricky.
-If I were to write a messages API, the original caller would need to keep some info about the original message to get more detailed info, perhaps just returning the `message.id` field (or some sort of obfuscated string)?
+If I were to write a messages API, the original caller would need to keep some info about the original message to get more detailed info, perhaps just returning the `message.id` field (or some sort of obfuscated string)? **ETA:** When the message is retried from the webhook controller, it calls a job to do the resend.

 Putting the webhook request into a background job should be quite easy, just passing along the `status` and provider's `message_id`.
 But again, not knowing the outcome of that means always returning `:ok`.
 I wasn't sure if the webhook request does anything with an `:unprocessable_entity` response (like retrying) but it would be a safe bet that some do.